-Members are expected to help maintain our common facilities through oversight and occasional work days as members are able and engage in shared governance through service on task circles that align with individual skills and interests and through attendance at monthly meetings that guide our community life.
+Members are expected to help maintain our common facilities through oversight and occasional work days; engage in shared governance through service on task circles that align with individual skills and interests; and attend monthly meetings that guide our community life.
 And, as time and interest allow, we hope members will join in community activities such as weekly meals, happy hour gatherings, and other fun offerings.

 How does the community work together?

 The community's work is accomplished through four main teams, or what we call Hubs: Administration, Buildings and Grounds, Community Life, and Workin’ It.
 Each Hub has a set of responsibilities and oversees Task Circles that care for special issues, such as landscaping, commons cleaning service, house concerts, celebrations, or common meals.
 Members are encouraged to participate in tasks for which they have some affinity or expertise.